GPS Setup for this Map Area

 Go to GPS Setup and change the map datum to NAD83.
 Go back to the waypoint which will have co-ordinates automatically converted to NAD83 projection.

-To convert from NAD83 to NAD27 (Canada), read the co-ordinates off the Chilliwack maps and create a waypoint with map datum set to NAD83.
+To convert from NAD83 to NAD27 (Canada), read the co-ordinates off the Southern Chilcotin Mountains Trail Map and create a waypoint with map datum set to NAD83.
 Go to GPS Setup to change datum to NAD27 (Canada).
 Go back to the waypoint which will have co-ordinates automatically converted to NAD27 projection.

 GPS Lessons – Helpful Hints